w3c/wot-thing-description/explainer/Explainer.md

 but by providing a common set of abstractions and a metadata framework to describe IoT services in terms of those abstractions.
-Rather than providing interoperability at the protocol level, provides a narrow waist at the level of metadata.
+Rather than providing interoperability at the protocol level, the WoT provides a narrow waist at the level of metadata.

 In the figure below, even though different IoT ecosystems employ different protocols, payloads and security schemes, the TD provides a common abstraction that